-With your instep on the kick starter pedal and kick starter pedal play taken up, throw your weight down sharply on the pedal to start the engine.

-CAUTION: Before starting the engine, check the neutral indicator light to make sure the transmission is in neutral.
+Fold up the right rear footrest, and with your instep on the kick starter pedal and kick starter pedal play taken up, throw your weight down sharply on the pedal to start the engine.
+CAUTION: •Before starting the engine, check the neutral indicator light to make sure the transmission is in neutral.